Nout1/CH32V003-J4M6/README.md

 Given the lower cost, the popularity for these MCUs is rapidly increasing.
 Find much more information about them on WCH's webpage: https://www.wch-ic.co

-This repository intends to add some more example projecte and what I learned while making them.
+This repository intends to add some more example projects and what I learned while making them.

 # IDE used